Adige-Calculations/GNU-Linux-handbook/src/user_mangement.md

 yourUsername ALL=(All) NOPASSWD:ALL
 ```

-## Users systemm login
+## Monitoring users

-Show who is logged into the machine and what they are doing
+To show who is logged into the system and which process other users lauch:

 ```console
 w
 ```